Augie Pabst

-August Uihlein Pabst Jr. is an American sports car driver from Milwaukee, Wisconsin.
-In ten years of racing, he won two national championships - the 1959 USAC and 1960 SSCA road racing championships.
+August Uihlein Pabst Jr. (November 25, 1933 – October 9, 2024) was an American sports car driver from Milwaukee, Wisconsin.
+In ten years of racing, he won two national championships — the 1959 USAC and 1960 SCCA road racing championships.
 Pabst made one NASCAR start at Riverside International Raceway.
-He is a former member of the board of directors for Road America.
+He was a former member of the board of directors for Road America.

 Background

 Pabst was born on November 25, 1933.
-He is a paternal great-grandson of two Milwaukee beer magnates: Pabst Brewing Company founder Frederick Pabst, and Joseph Schlitz Brewing Company owner and Uihlein family patriarch August Uihlein.
+He was a paternal great-grandson of two Milwaukee beer magnates: Pabst Brewing Company founder Frederick Pabst, and Joseph Schlitz Brewing Company owner and Uihlein family patriarch August Uihlein.
+Pabst was one when his father died.
+He attended Country Day for grade school, prepped at Deerfield Academy, and attended University of Wisconsin–Madison.
 Pabst opened an import car dealership called Pabst Motors in Milwaukee.
 The car dealership began his involvement in motorsports.